-The surface of the antenna is a tough laminated ultraviolet shield.
+The antenna is constructed with an automotive-grade plastic.
 Clean only with mild soap and water.
 Use no solvents, alcohol, or cleaning fluids.
+Do not power wash any part of the base mount of head of the antenna.

 Video

 The Atlas Touring Coach is equipped with a Samsung LED HDTV and is pre-wired for a Blu-Ray player.